project-chip/connectedhomeip/silabs_examples/unify-matter-bridge/readme_building.md

 ### Compile the chip-tool

-The `chip-tool`is a CLI tool that can be used to commission the bridge and to control end devices.
+The `chip-tool` is a CLI tool that can be used to commission the bridge and to control end devices.

 ```bash
 root@docker:/matter$ cd examples/chip-tool

 root@docker:/matter/examples/chip-tool$ gn gen out/armhf --args='target_cpu="arm"'

 root@docker:/matter/examples/chip-tool$ ninja -C out/armhf
 ```
-After building the chip-tool binary is located at `/matter/examples/chip-tool/out/armhf/obj/bin/chip-tool`.
+After building, the chip-tool binary is located at `/matter/examples/chip-tool/out/armhf/obj/bin/chip-tool`.

 ### Unit Testing